serenity-is/docs/migration/stargen.md

 }
 ```

-Using this information, stargen avoids running a migration when it runs a second time if it was already applied to the project.
+Using this information, stargen avoids running an upgrade when it runs a second time if it was already applied to the project.